Alcohol serving licence

 What kind of time limits apply to licensing hours?

 As a general rule, beverages with an alcohol content of more than 2.8% may be served between 09:00 and 01:30.
-The licensing authority may, for instance, shorten the licensing hours if the serving of alcohol causes disturbance in the neighbourhood or if it is necessary for public safety.
+The licensing authority may shorten the licensing hours if, for instance, the serving of alcohol causes disturbance in the neighbourhood or if it is necessary for public safety.
 Please note that the licensing hours may also be restricted by the housing company or landlord, etc.

 The licensing hours of your establishment are not necessarily the same as its opening hours.
 You can open your establishment before the start of the licensing hours and keep it open for longer than serving alcohol is permitted.